gyrostable/documentation/src/pools/e-clps.md

 <figure><img src="https://lh7-us.googleusercontent.com/7Mvl_CtmYuy9WFjhKT7TsXZvpNowu2tJRJ7-kCdeZvvPhuPnt5Iyr5S1afs_R04MVUe5x2ghEQJ22YJhDLYKTMAQ6z-K0QxnrTL4S2Gt3uK-UuICiqgbhND3C3JnGVb123hKuJrbKZwv-8dfxB9WN6I" alt=""><figcaption><p>Intuition on E-CLP construction</p></figcaption></figure>

-{% hint style="info" %}
+> **Info:**
-Note, the ordering of the two tokens (“token0” and “token1”) follows from the lexicographical order of the contract address - as required by the Balancer Vault.
-For example, comparing the addresses “A0b8\[..]” and “e07F\[..]” , the address starting with “A0b8” would be Token0, the address starting with “e07F” would be Token1.
+> Note, the ordering of the two tokens (“token0” and “token1”) follows from the lexicographical order of the contract address - as required by the Balancer Vault.
+For example, comparing the addresses “A0b8[..]” and “e07F[..]” , the address starting with “A0b8” would be Token0, the address starting with “e07F” would be Token1.
+>

-For ease of reading, calibrations are typically denoted with GYD as token0 and the other asset as token1.
+> For ease of reading, calibrations are typically denoted with GYD as token0 and the other asset as token1.
 Whenever Balancer’s rules prohibit this (and require that GYD is token1), the parameters need to be “flipped” as follows: alpha' := 1/beta, beta' := 1/alpha, s’ = c, c’ = s.
-{% endhint %}

-### Notes

-For further detail and the underlying mathematical operations, see:

-\[1] StableSwap, Curve, available at: https://curve.fi/files/stableswap-paper.pdf